-The Redwood City Police Department's reserve unit is comprised of volunteers who have met the California Peace Officers Standards and Training requirements and have been certified by the state.
-They also undergo a field-training program much like that of a regular Redwood City Officer.
-Once all training has been completed they are required maintain 20 hours of patrol duty each month, and attend training meetings.
+The Redwood City Police Department's Reserve Unit is comprised of volunteers who meet the California Peace Officers Standards and Training (POST) requirements and are certified by the state.
+They also undergo a field-training program much like that of a regular Redwood City Police Officer.
+Once all training is complete, they are required to maintain 20 hours of patrol duty each month, and attend training meetings.

 How do I get started as a reserve officer?

-What sort of duties can I work as a reserve officer?
+What sort of duties will I be assigned as a reserve officer?

 Visit http://www.post.ca.gov/reserve-officer-program.aspx for more details.

 Interested applicants should call Detective Bill Cagno at (650) 780-4669